-The new Norwegian satellite NorSat-3, launched successfully on the 29th of April 2021, will improve monitoring of ship traffic .
+NorSat-3, launched successfully on the 29th of April 2021, will improve monitoring ship traffic from space.

 NorSat-3 will contribute to maintain Norway's constellation of satellites for monitoring maritime traffic.
 The previously launched four microsatellites of this constellation have all exceeded their life expectancy in space.